opendatacube/datacube-core/docs/architecture/high_level.rst

 this data in an Analysis Ready Data (ARD) format for immediate application.

 :numref:`high-level-overview` illustrates a diverse set of data being managed by an ODC core system.
-The ODC core system is then used as a simplified basis on which end users conduct analysis using ODC compatible analysis tools.
+The ODC core system is then used as a simplified base on which end users conduct analysis using ODC compatible analysis tools.